pepopo978/nampower/README.md

 errors from the server and your cast will get rejected.
 If you have 150ms+ ping this can be very punishing.

 I believe this is related to the time it takes the server to process incoming spells.
-There is logic to subtract the server tick time from your gcd in vmangos but turtle does not appear to be doing this.
+There is logic to subtract the server processing time from your gcd in vmangos but turtle does not appear to be doing this.

+To compensate for what seems to be a 50ms server processing time the default buffer in nampower.cfg is 55ms.
+If you are close to the server you can experiment with lowering this value.
+You will occasionally get errors but if they are infrequent enough for you the time saved will be worth it.

 # Pepo v1.0.0 Changes